 Tuck is a 3-year-old Golden Retriever.
 Raised by two smaller dogs, Tuck thinks he can sit in your lap.
 His favorite thing in life revolves around tennis balls.
 At the age of one, we had to find an alternative to the felt covered tennis ball because he was beginning to wear down his teeth from carrying a ball around.
 Luckily, we found a great substitute and his ball playing days can continue.

-We also have 2 grandcats, Trio and Runten.
+We also have 1 grandcat, Trio.
 As his name implies, Trio is missing a back leg after being hit by a car at 8 weeks of age.
 Trio was brought into our hospital by a Good Samaritan for euthanasia due to his injuries.
 After about 10 seconds, I knew Trio would make a perfect fit to our household.
 After surgical and nursing care, Trio became a member of the family.

 I love to travel.
 Whether domestically or internationally, I love to meet people from different cultures, experience their cuisine, and enjoy the beautiful scenery the area has to offer.